LE MOULIN DE FOURGES

 Walking through his garden and house, visitors can still feel the atmosphere of the master of Impressionism and marvel at the flower compositions and water lilies that were his most fertile sources of inspiration.

-Private knife painting lesson
+Private palette knife painting class

 Vexin Regional Park